inspec/inspec/docs/glossary.md

 ### Motivating Example

 Suppose we are interested in auditing cars.
+Let's suppose we have two InSpec resources for  auditing: `cars`, which can search for and filter groups of cars, and `car`, which can perform detailed auditing of a single car.

 ### Basic Syntax